 Crown corporations are formed when the Government of Canada decides to run a business.
 They are, as the title suggests, government-owned corporations that are run independently from the rest of the federal bureaucracy, but are still ultimately accountable to the government.
 The most notable Crown corporations include the Canadian Broadcasting Corporation (CBC), which runs a bunch of television and radio stations, Canada Post, which delivers the mail, and VIA Rail Canada, a national train service.
 Less high-profile, but in charge of significantly more money are the Crown corporations in charge of making financial loans to individuals and businesses, including the Canada Mortgage and Housing Corporation and the Business Development Bank.
 The prime minister gets to appoint the top executives of Crown corporations, usually the CEO and board of directors, who hold office for fixed terms in order to ensure their political independence.

 The principle behind Crown corporations is that they provide certain essential services to the public that would probably never be offered by the profit-hungry private sector.
 For example, it’s hard to imagine a private corporation that would be willing to deliver a single letter to a poor town of 300 people located in the darkest regions of Canada’s upper Arctic, but this is what Canada Post does every day.
-At the provincial level, Crown corporations are commonly used to provide utilities such as electricity, natural gas, buses, ferries, and most famously, health insurance and hospitals.
+At the provincial level, Crown corporations are commonly used to provide utilities such as electricity, natural gas, public transportation, and most famously, health insurance and hospitals.
 In most cases, the public has to pay to use these services, but the fees and premiums they pay are recycled back into the coffers of the Crown corporations, which gives them a base of funding independent from the rest of the government budget.

 In recent years, and especially since the rise in post-1980s-style conservatism, it’s become common to debate the usefulness of many Crown corporations, and whether or not they should be sold or privatized and turned into for-profit businesses run independently of the government.
 Several large Crown corporations have already been successfully privatized in this manner, most notably the Air Canada airline and the Petro Canada oil and gas company.
 Rarely uncontroversial, the decision to privatize ultimately comes down to a debate over what should be a “public service” versus what the private sector could do better and cheaper.

-One of the oldest political institutions in Canada, the Queen’s Privy Council of Canada was originally a group of wise men recruited by the colonial governor to help him run the government.
+One of the oldest political institutions in Canada, the King’s Privy Council of Canada was originally a group of wise men recruited by the colonial governor to help him run the government.
 During the 19th century, as more democratic, parliamentary institutions were gradually introduced, the council fractured into two parts.
 In order to give his government greater democratic legitimacy, the governor began appointing more and more elected politicians to the Privy Council, and this faction eventually became the cabinet we know today (with the prime minister eventually replacing the governor as chairman).
 Everyone else who got into the Privy Council — rich landowners, the prime minister’s friends, dukes, lords, etc. — were reduced to symbolic members.
 Today, the official Canadian Privy Council is an incredibly large body of men and women consisting of about 30 cabinet ministers and around 400 symbolic members, with most of the latter being former cabinet ministers who were made Council members-for-life by past prime ministers.
 The full Privy Council meets almost never and does almost nothing.

 The staff of the Privy Council remains important and powerful, however, and the modern Privy Council Office (PCO) has evolved into the highest-ranking bureaucratic department in Canada.
 Employing over 500 people, it’s the agency charged with advising and supporting the prime minister of Canada, and coordinating the actions of all other bureaucratic departments under his agenda and leadership.
 The head of the PCO is known as the Clerk of the Privy Council and Secretary to the Cabinet, and serves as one of the PM’s closest and most trusted advisers.

 Like the deputy ministers (see above), the PCO clerk and his staff are supposed to be non-partisan, and their advice and recommendations are supposed to be largely technocratic — or professional — in nature.
 Since prime ministers don’t always want this kind of advice, however, a parallel organization known as the Prime Minister’s Office (PMO) has steadily grown as an alternative.
-Unlike the PCO, the employees of the PMO, headed by the prime minister’s Chief of Staff, advises and coordinates the cabinet and bureaucracy mostly on the basis of political strategy, ideology, and public image.
+Unlike the PCO, the employees of the PMO, headed by the prime minister’s Chief of Staff, advises and coordinates the cabinet and their underlings mostly on the basis of political strategy, ideology, and public image.
 A great topic of discussion among Ottawa-watchers is whether or not the PMO has basically eclipsed the PCO in terms of relevance and power, and whether the PM’s political advisors have more power than his bureaucratic ones.